sukritsangvong/wp-browser-extension/README.md

 ## Highlighting - Char Version and Word Version

 This method will tag the entire wikipedia page, and we can highlight the given text by setting some CSS matching the given class.
-We can do highlighting in one pass, but it may be slower than the node version, however shouldn't be a problem in regular Wikipedia pages.
-For heavy pages, there's a way to not tag the references at the bottom of the page.
+We can do highlighting in one pass.

 ## How to get highlight count